AbarnaRajarethinam/bobionics-skipslides/README.md

 * **File types** (`.ipynb`, `.py`, `.js`, `.ts`)
 * **Repository structure signals** (files located in `src/`, `model/`, `training/`, or the project root)

-The scanner then ranks the files and selects the **Top N most relevant files** for further processing.
+The scanner ranks all files and selects the **Top N most relevant files** for further processing.

 To improve performance when scanning large repositories, common dependency directories are ignored, including: